 1. Employment uses will be encouraged in village centres as part of mixed-use areas where it can be demonstrated that the following criteria are satisfied:

 i.
-Employment uses are well integrated within the village structure and respectful of the overall character and landscape-led approach to development.
+Employment uses are well integrated and respectful of the overall character of the village centre.

 ii.
 A range of workspace of different types and sizes are provided including workspace suitable for SMEs and start-up businesses.

 iii.
-Measures have been taken to encourage access to employment uses by walking, cycling and public transport including the adoption of an appropriate strategy to reduce the need for car parking.
+Measures have been taken to encourage access to employment uses by walking, cycling and public transport with a reduction in the need for car parking.
 Parking and other operational areas associated with new employment spaces should be suitably designed to minimise their visual impact and located away from the main public spaces.

 2. Proposals for employment development outside village centres will be required to demonstrate compliance with the following criteria: